Eric Dickerson: 1983–1987: L.A. Rams

-While he considered going to the Los Angeles Express in the United States Football League, Dickerson decided to go into the National Football League.
-He was selected second overall in the 1983 NFL Draft by the Los Angeles Rams.
+Before the 1983 NFL draft, the Houston Oilers said they would draft Dickerson second if they did not make a trade.
+Dickerson's family opposed him playing for the Oilers — although Dickerson himself was merely cool about doing so — while, like John Elway, Dickerson would have flatly refused to play for the Baltimore Colts had they drafted him.
+A trade with the Oilers saw the Los Angeles Rams acquire the second pick, which they used to draft Dickerson.
+Although he considered going to the Los Angeles Express in the United States Football League, Dickerson ultimately decided to play for the Rams.
 An immediate success, he established rookie records for most rushing attempts (390), most rushing yards gained (1,808) and most touchdowns rushing (18), including another two receiving touchdowns.
 His efforts earned him All-Pro, Pro Bowl, Player of the Year and Rookie of the Year honors.

 In his second season, Dickerson continued his onslaught on the NFL record book becoming a member of the 2,000-yard club.
 Twelve times in 1984 he gained more than 100 yards rushing, breaking the record of 100-yard games in a season held by O. J. Simpson.
 His 2,105 total yards rushing beat Simpson's 1973 NFL season record of 2,003 yards (Dickerson having reached 2,007 yards after 15 games), but since the NFL expanded the regular season from 14 to 16 games in 1978, Dickerson had the benefit of playing in two additional games.
 No one has since rushed for more yards in a single NFL season.
 Dickerson's 5.6 yards per carry led the Rams to a playoff berth in 1984.

-Although he rushed for 1,234 yards in 1985 while missing the first two games while in a contract dispute, he missed the Pro Bowl for the first time in his young NFL career.
+Although he rushed for 1,234 yards in 1985 while missing the first two games due to a contract dispute, Dickerson missed the Pro Bowl for the first time in his young NFL career.
 He did go on to rush for a playoff record 248 yards against the Dallas Cowboys in post-season play.